alexvoronov/geonetworking/camdenm/README.md

 ### Status

-CAM is complete (except for the getter methods), DENM has only the the basic things.
+CAM and DENM are complete (except for the getter methods).
 Usage examples for CAM and DENM are in [uppertester](https://github.com/alexvoronov/geonetworking/tree/master/uppertester).

 ### Acknowledgements